 - The India-ASEAN relationship and ties go way back in history.
 Culturally, Southeast Asia has borrowed heavily from India and there were even Indian kings who went to Southeast Asian lands and established new dynasties there.

-- With the end of the colonisation era, slowly the ties between India and ASEAN started to develop yet again.
+- With the end of the colonization era, slowly the ties between India and ASEAN started to develop yet again.

 - There was increasing contact between people and this led to a rise in exchanges and even economically.